kurtosis-tech/kurtosis/docs/docs/reference/cli/completion.md

 * `powershell`: Generates the autocompletion script for powershell
 * `zsh`: Generates the autocompletion script for zsh

-Additional instructions can be found [here](../../guides/adding-tab-completion.md) in the guides section.
+Instructions for how to install tab completion on your shell can be found [here](../../guides/adding-tab-completion.md) in our Guides section.